 - Scent: It should smell earthy and slightly smoky, not perfumed.

-- Ingredients: The list should be short — plantain ash, shea butter, palm kernel oil, cocoa pod ash.
-Long ingredient lists = not authentic.
+- Ingredients: A short list — plantain ash, shea butter, palm kernel oil, cocoa pod ash.
+Long lists mean it isn't authentic.

-At Sampson Eco Shop, we carry authentic African Black Soap starting at $8.00.
+At Sampson Eco Shop, we carry authentic African Black Soap, rigorously quality-tested.
 Every product we sell meets our strict standards for purity and sustainability.